Tractor assembly plant to be established in Ghana - Akufo-Addo

-The President of the Republic of Ghana, Nana Addo Dankwa Akubila-Addo has revealed that Ghana will soon get a tractor assembling plant.
+President Nana Addo Dankwa Akubila-Addo has revealed that Ghana will soon get a tractor assembling plant.

 He mentioned that plans are far advanced towards the establishment of a tractor manufacturing farm in Ghana.